antoinediez/SOH.jl/README.md

 where F = |F|(cos(ψ),sin(ψ))ᵀ and C₀ = tan((θ₀-ψ)/2).

-Finally, at each step, the boundary conditions are treated using the ghost cells method described in [5, Chapter 7].
-The boundary conditions currently implemented are periodic, Neumann and reflecting boundary conditions.
+Finally, at each step, the boundary conditions are treated using the ghost-cell method described in [5, Chapter 7].
+The boundary conditions currently implemented are either periodic, Neumann or reflecting boundary conditions.

 ## Example